-- 1. Always maintain your swimming pool water at the proper levels: - pH between 7.2-7.8 - Total alkalinity 125-150 ppm - Calcium Hardness approximately 200-300 ppm, 300-500 when using Simple Blue - Free chlorine residual between 1.0-3.0 ppm, 0.5-1.5 when on FROG system - 2.
+- Always maintain your swimming pool water balance at the proper levels, according to your chemical treatment program.
+Particularly Total Alkalinity and pH. - 2.
 Do not let the pH of the water drop below 7.2.
 A low pH level can cause the liner to form wrinkles.
-Maintaining a proper Total Alkalinity level will help stabilize your pH reading. - You should avoid using hydrochloric (muriatic) acid to adjust pH or Total Alkalinity.
-Use BioGuard's Lo N Slo unless an extreme Total Alkalinity would require a muriatic acid to be recommended by Pools & Spas A Go-Go, in which case you would need to follow recommendations closely to avoid damage to pool liner. - 4.
-Have your water tested by Pools & Spas A Go-Go for the presence of dissolved metals or excess minerals that may be present from your water source.
+Maintaining a proper Total Alkalinity level will help stabilize your pH reading.

+- 3. You should avoid using muriatic acid to adjust pH or Total Alkalinity.
+Use pH Decrease Powder and follow the recommendations closely to avoid damage to pool liner. - 4.
+Have your water tested by Rhiel Supply for the presence of dissolved metals or excess minerals that may be present from your water source.
 ALWAYS have your water tested PRIOR to adding chemicals as any dissolved metals in the water can cause staining of the walls and bottom of your pool liner when combined with chemicals. - 5.
 Always follow exact manufacturer's recommendations when adding chemicals to your pool.
-If directions require diluting or dissolving a chemical be certain that you follow these directions.
+If directions require diluting or dissolving a chemical be certain that you follow these directions closely.
 Concentrated chemicals near the waterline or pool floor can cause bleaching of the color or pattern and or damage to the liner.
 Don't mix chemicals together or add into the pool at the same time.
 Combinations of chemicals that alone would not have an affect on your liner can be detrimental when combined.
-Water should be circulating when chemicals are added (unless otherwise directed). - 6.
+Water should be circulating when chemicals are added (unless otherwise directed).
+See Chemical Safety. - 6.
 When closing your pool for the season always let the water circulate for several hours (follow closing chemical directions) after the final addition of chemicals before shutting down the system.
 Even liquid chlorine can become concentrated in the water at the deep end of your pool and this can cause bleaching of the liner's color. - 7.
 Be sure all organic debris (leaves, worms, etc) are removed from pool bottom prior to closing to prevent staining of the liner.
 Always close your pool with a properly sized winter pool cover that fits tightly around the entire edge of the pool to prevent the accumulation of debris that can cause staining.
 DO NOT use cinder blocks or other sharp edged, heavy materials to hold down winter cover- use only water tubes or an anchored safety cover. - 8.
-Do NOT use abrasive cleaners or cleaning tools such as scouring powders, steel wool pads or sharp bristled brushes on your liner.
+DO NOT use abrasive cleaners or cleaning tools such as scouring powders, steel wool pads or sharp brushes on your liner.
 Use only a recommended tile and vinyl cleaner to clean the water line. - 9.
 DO NOT drain your pool (other than directed for winter closing).
 Your pool should remain filled with water at all times. - 10.
-If you have a small section of beaded liner that pulls out of the receiver track you may reinstall by pouring very hot water over the liner to make the vinyl supple enough to pull up and snap into the liner bead receiver track. - 11.
 TIP: It's a good idea to always leave your vacuum head or maintenance brush attached to your vacuum pole.
-A pole with an open end (nothing attached) can cause a puncture or damage to the liner if it ends up in the pool.

-12. In the unlikely event that you would get a small hole or tear in your liner it can easily be repaired with a patch kit from Pools & Spas A Go-Go.
-Simply clean the area around the hole with a pool brush then cut a circular patch of vinyl material, apply adhesive and fold over.
+A pole with an open end (nothing attached) can cause a puncture or damage to the liner if it ends up in the pool. - 11.
+In the unlikely event that you would get a small hole or tear in your liner it can easily be repaired with a patch kit from your pool dealer.
+Simply cut a circular patch of vinyl material, apply adhesive and fold over.
 Once underneath the water, quickly unfold the patch and place it over the hole.
 Apply pressure to the patch for 1 to 2 minutes and the vinyl patch will bond to the vinyl liner creating a water tight seal.